 Locations is one of the three primary filters in the Jostle® platform.
-Each Contributor can be assigned to multiple Official Locations.
-Locations are optional – if you have none defined, this filter will not appear in the platform.
+Each user can be assigned to multiple Official Locations, and this can be done via:

 Table of contents: